titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 The first row contains FFT data -- the frequency spectrum of the current playing music.
 The second contains a normalized version of the music's waveform,scaled to the range -1.0 to 1.0.
-See the **AudioTest2** pattern for an example of how this data might be used.
+See the **AudioTest2** pattern for an example of how this data can be used.

 #### iChannel1 (uniform sampler2D iChannel1;)
 #### iChannel2 (uniform sampler2D iChannel2;)